helix-editor/helix/README.md

 - Smart, incremental syntax highlighting and code editing via tree-sitter

-Although it's primarily a terminal-based editor, I am interested in exploring a custom renderer (similar to Emacs) using wgpu or skulpin.
+Although it's primarily a terminal-based editor, I am interested in exploring a custom renderer (similar to Emacs) using wgpu.

 Note: Only certain languages have indentation definitions at the moment.
 Check `runtime/queries/<lang>/` for `indents.scm`.